yofriendfromschool1/Sky-Hub/README.md

         * **Spread Radius:** Reduces effectiveness but widens the fling radius.
         * **Focus One Radius:** Increases effectiveness but narrows the fling radius.

-* **Trolling GUIs:** Front-end (FE) trolling GUIs are available for various games to add an element of fun and chaos to your gameplay.
+* **Trolling GUIs:** Filtering Enabled (FE) trolling GUIs are available for various games to add an element of fun and chaos to your gameplay.

 * **Script Management:** Sky-Hub includes various other scripts and tools, often categorized for specific purposes or games.